In this article we are going to look at one of the most common puppy parent questions: how long do dogs live?

 - St Bernards

-Of course, many dogs are of mixed breed and you’ll often hear people claim that ‘mutts’ live longer than purebred dogs.
+Of course, many dogs are of mixed breed.
+You’ll often hear people claim that ‘mutts’ live longer than purebred dogs.
 But is it really true?
 How long do Mutts live compared with purebred dogs?

 Do Mutts Live Longer Than Purebred Dogs?

-In a study looking at body weight and breed, scientists analzyed data from both purebred and cross bred dogs.
-They found that from data of over 23,000 dogs, purebred dogs in the same body weight category as mutts, died younger.
+In a study looking at body weight and breed, scientists analyzed data from both purebred and crossbred dogs.
+They found in a study of over 23,000 dogs, purebred dogs in the same body weight category as mutts, died younger.

-Another study looking at longevity of pet dogs that focused on 5,095 confirmed deaths, found that on average mixed breed dogs live 1.2 years longer than their purebred counterparts.
+Another study looked at the longevity of pet dogs.
+It focused on 5,095 confirmed deaths.
+This study found that on average mixed breed dogs live 1.2 years longer than their purebred counterparts.